 Here are some easy tips to recycle at home:

 Step 1: Ensure container is empty.
 If needed, empty out contents and wipe or rinse container clean.

 Step 2: Separate the parts.
 Note that most pumps and small parts are not recyclable.

 Step 3: Add to Recycle Bin Put the materials that your area recycles into a recycling bin, and the others in the garbage.

 Recycling makes your skin glow. #truth

-*Points limited to full size products only and a max of 150 points per store visit.
-No limit to number of products recycled, travel size welcome.
-Recycling welcome for all beauty and personal care products (no household products), with the exception of aerosols, perfumes and nail polish.
+*10 points per full size product recycled (but travel size welcome).
+Maximum 12 products recycled per store visit (max 120 points).
+Recycling welcome for all beauty and personal care products (no household products), with the exception of aerosols, perfumes, nail polish, and nail polish remover.
 Learn more about our Rewards program here.